 - a.
-PC12 references to be deleted and replaced with reference to Jacobs Report, and reference to be added for Waimakariri Flood technical report. - d.
-Tsunami evacuation orange layer to be replaced with 5m wave inundation wave from GNS 2019/2020 Report; and the legend amended to remove reference to Tsunami Evacuation Zone (orange) and replaced with Tsunami Inundation Moderate-Low. - b.
+PC12 references to be deleted and replaced with reference to Jacobs Report, and reference to be added for Waimakariri Flood technical report. - b.
+Tsunami evacuation orange layer to be replaced with 5m wave inundation wave from GNS 2019/2020 Report; and the legend amended to remove reference to Tsunami Evacuation Zone (orange) and replaced with Tsunami Inundation Moderate-Low. - c.
 Amend the foot note to: This map is based on the existing technical information and Geographic Information Systems (GIS) data from the four partner Councils.
 For some constraints, mapping data is unavailable, incomplete or reliant on emerging policy with legal effect.
-See 'Areas to protect and avoid Background Report' for limitations and further information which is available on the Greater Christchurch Partnership website.
+See 'Areas to protect and avoid Background Report' for limitations and further information which is available on the Greater Christchurch Partnership website. - d.
+Include symbols for Lyttelton Port and the inland ports